azamatbekmuratov/golang-showcase/README.md

 # Golang features showcase

-The project aim is to illustrate different features of Golang programming language features
+The project aim is to illustrate different features of Golang programming language